Opentrons/Protocols/384_plate_filling/README.md

 ## Description
 Easily fill a 384 well plate using a p10 8-channel pipette without tip changes.
 Use the field labeled "well volume" below to define your preferred volume.
 You can input any volume from 1-10uL.

-## Notes
-* One row of tips is used throughout the entire run.
-If you want to implement tip changes or modify your pipette, see our [API documentation](https://docs.opentrons.com) for tips on how to modify your Python script.

 ### Time Estimate
 4 minutes